 LEADS worked on answering the demand of companies wishing to exploit the wealth of public data available on today's Internet.
 Large IT-oriented companies can already crawl, store, and query large amounts of data in their own premises, giving them a key advantage.
 But small companies (SMEs) and companies that are not primarily on the Internet analytics business are also interested in taking advantage of Big Data.
 For instance, they may want to:

 - Analyze the Web graph to extract business intelligence based on their business specific needs;

 - Match some company-specific private data to a large quantity of public data;

 - Monitor in real-time public data evolution and detect trends, identify opinion leaders, etc.;

-- Propose novel data-enabled services such as complex graph analytics, real-time data aggregation, ...
+- Propose novel data-enabled services such as complex graph analytics or real-time data aggregation.

-LEADS is a research initiative that wishes to demonstrate that a novel (Big-)Data-as-a-Service solution is viable to answer the need for small actors willing to take advantage of Big Data.
+The LEADS research initiative demonstrated that a novel (Big-)Data-as-a-Service solution is viable to answer the need for small actors willing to take advantage of Big Data.
 Our proof-of-concept platform mutualizes the costs of extracting, storing and processing public data, while offering rich and extensible possibilities, including the ability to register near-real-time processing on newly-fetched data, the ability to query data efficiently across multiple sites, and more.